National Executive Committee

-The NEC is elected by working members every two years, from a list of candidates nominated by branches.
+The NEC is elected by working members from a list of candidates nominated by branches every two years.
 It serves from the conclusion of one national conference until the conclusion of the next.

 The elected members do not represent particular branches or professions, but are elected to look after the interests of the whole membership.

-The president, vice-president and deputy vice-president are elected annually from among the voting members of the NEC by a ballot of branches at national conference during a conference year, or a postal ballot of branches in non-conference years.
+The president, vice-president and deputy vice-president are elected every two years from among the voting members of the NEC by a ballot of branches at national conference.

 The NEC has a number of sub-committees to help it conduct its business.
 Each of these may set up panels or working parties reporting to them on particular aspects of their work and some of them invite direct participation by reps from branches.